Provisional Admission Open for 2026

 Day-to-day tasks in aerospace careers

-Aerospace engineers typically utilise CAD tools such as CATIA, MATLAB, and ANSYS to design, conduct simulations, and perform wind tunnel tests.
+Aerospace engineers typically utilize CAD tools such as CATIA, MATLAB, and ANSYS to design, conduct simulations, and perform wind tunnel tests.
 They may also:

 • Test prototypes